 What are Modes?

-Each of them are constructed by playing a major scale but starting on a different scale degree.
+Each of them is constructed by playing a major scale but starting on a different scale degree.

 For instance, if you were to play all the notes of C major scale starting on G, you will be playing G Mixolydian mode.

 Or if you were to play the notes of C major starting on E, you would have played E Phrygian mode.